 Legislative members shall serve terms coincident with their terms of office.
 The gubernatorial appointee who is not a member of the Commonwealth Transportation Board shall serve for a term of four years.
-Vacancies occurring other than by expiration of a term shall be filled for the unexpired term.
-Vacancies shall be filled in the same manner as the original appointments.

 In addition, the following persons shall serve as nonvoting members of the Authority: the Director of the Virginia Department of Rail and Public Transportation, or his designee, and the Commonwealth Transportation Commissioner, or his designee.